-The Days of the Week
+The 7 Days of the Week

-The English language has retained these names for Saturday, Sunday, and Monday, however the planet names for the other days of the week (Tuesday, Wednesday, Thursday, and Friday) were replaced by their equivalent Norse gods.
-Some Asiatic languages such as Hindi, Japanese and Korean have a similar relationship between the week days and the planets.
+The English language has retained the planet names for Saturday, Sunday, and Monday.
+However, the names for the other days of the week have been replaced by their equivalent Norse or Germanic gods.

-The weeks of the year in a Gregorian calendar are numbered for each year.
-It is most commonly used in some European and Asian countries; it is not commonly used in the United States.
+These week numbers are commonly used in some European and Asian countries; but not so much in the United States.